 Pharma manufacturing often leans towards traditional and well-proven processes.
 But new products and new regulations encourage more innovation - found in new technologies such as continuous processing solutions.

 Modern pharmaceutical production demands the flexibility to produce small and medium-sized outputs to match the market need for a higher variety of products.
-In this Venn diagram of production, continuous processing finds its niche by offering high production stability and a high degree of product control, combined with the capability to produce small and medium-sized outputs.
+In this Venn diagramme of production, continuous processing finds its niche by offering high production stability and a high degree of product control, combined with the capability to produce small and medium-sized outputs.

 Currently there are only a few commercial approvals of continuous manufacturing facilities of drug products, and interestingly, the applications are for both existing and new products.
 However there are several signs that continuous manufacturing is likely to be the next major step in oral solid dosage (OSD) manufacturing.
-And as OSD production is still the most commonly used in pharmaceutical manufacturing facilities, continuous manyfacturing technology could face a bright future.
+And as OSD production is still the most commonly used in pharmaceutical manufacturing facilities, continuous manufacturing technology could face a bright future.

 Since most of the traditional blockbuster OSD products are now off-patent, and new OSD products are typically for smaller volumes, there is a demand for a new generation of highly flexible manufacturing set-ups that are ideal for continuous processes.